 Major findings of EAL study

 To better understand how environmentally acceptable lubricants (EALs) perform compared to traditional mineral oils commonly used in stern tube bearings, DNV GL initiated a joint development project together with the marine insurers The Swedish Club, Norwegian Hull Club, Skuld and Gard.
-The study has so far identified two main aspects where the tested biodegradable lubricants behave differently when compared with a reference mineral oil: pressure-related and temperature-related viscosity properties.
-Additionally, one of the EALs are found to display shear thinning properties at high shear rates.Start Slideshow
+Get first insights in the slide show.Start Slideshow

 Scope of JDP: